Vicar of Bray (term): Historical basis

-Description of the song and lyrics
+The song

 In the song "The Vicar of Bray", the eponymous vicar was the clergyman of St Michael's Church, Bray.
 The most familiar version of the lyrics recount his adaptability (some would say amorality) over half a century, from the reigns of Charles II to George I. Over this period, he embraced whichever form of liturgy, Protestant or Catholic, was favoured by the monarch of the day in order to retain his position as vicar of Bray.

-The following lyric is a version of the song recorded by Richard Dyer-Bennet in 1955:

 Comic opera

 The Vicar of Bray is an 1882 comic opera by Sydney Grundy and Edward Solomon.
 The opera is based on the character described in the 18th-century song, as well as on The History of Sandford and Merton, a series of 18th century moral tales.

 1937 film version

 A film version of the tale was released in 1937 starring Stanley Holloway as the vicar.
 In the film, the vicar (of Bray, County Wicklow, in Ireland) is given a more positive character and events are placed at a slightly earlier period, during the English Civil War.
 He successfully protects his parishioners by adopting a diplomatic approach during the turbulent events and secures forgiveness for moderate rebels from the restored Charles II.